Final report for SW17-080

 The research goal of this project is to understand how livestock-grazing activity affects soil biology and associated nutrient cycling when integrated in a variety of common cropping and vegetable production systems.

-Nathan Merrill and Kody Cator will coordinate cattle grazing and tillage on their certified organic cover crop fields.
 Becky Weed will coordinate sheep grazing and tillage on an organic garden and/or cover crop system at her Thirteen Mile Lamb & Wool operation.
 Dylan Strike operates Strike Farms, a diversified organic vegetable, herb and flower farming operation.
-Dylan will coordinate sheep and chicken-terminated versus tilled i) cover crop mixes and ii) small-scale vegetable farm crop residues.
+Dylan will coordinate sheep-terminated versus tilled i) cover crop mixes and ii) small-scale vegetable farm crop residues.
 Eric and Jill Skokan operate Black Cat Farms, a certified organic farm that grows vegetables, grains, and livestock almost exclusively for their two restaurants in Boulder, CO.
 Eric and Jill will coordinate sheep-, hog-, and chicken/geese-terminated versus tilled i) cover crop mixes and ii) vegetable farm crop residues.
 At all of the above locations, grazing versus tillage will be set up in a replicated plots design with six 1-m2 exclosures/mechanical treatment and six 1-m2 marked plots in the grazed treatments.
 Grazing will occur when the forage reaches the appropriate physiological state.
 At the MSU-managed Fort Ellis site we have a foundational 5-yr crop rotation upon which all treatments are imposed.
 The crop rotation is: 1) safflower under-sown to biennial sweet clover, 2) sweet clover cover crop/green manure, 3) winter wheat, 4) lentils, and 5) winter wheat.
 Our treatments are: a) a no till system in which synthetic fertilizer and herbicides are used; b) a tilled organic system; and c) a grazed organic system in which grazing is used to minimize tillage.
 In addition, on the grazed treatment 3 and 5 winter wheat stubble plots we will have an in-field lamb feeding program (fed and finished with alfalfa pellets from September 1 until November 30) to allow for distribution of manure and urine.
 We will also evaluate methods of cover crop termination in the summer with grazing, tillage, and herbicide application.
 In all cases there will be 3 replicate plots/treatment with all crop/treatment combinations present each year.
 Plots are 1/3 acre each with a total of 45 plots.

 Soil sampling at all sites

 Two soil core samples will be collected before and after treatment imposition at five randomly selected locations within each plot at Fort Ellis using a 30-cm hydraulic probe (4 cm i.d.).
 At the cooperator sites there will be two samples taken from each 1-m2 plot.
-Soil cores will be divided into 0–5, 5–15, and 15–30 cm depth increments; a subsample will be stored for microbial analysis and the remaining sample used to determine soil nutrients.
+A subsample of each soil core will be stored for microbial analysis and the remaining sample used to determine soil nutrients.
 Samples will be sent to a commercial lab for a complete soil nutrient analysis.

 Soil microbial communities